WebDevStudios/constant-contact-forms/readme.txt

 == Description ==

-Please note: the next upcoming version 2.0.0 of this plugin will be a significant release, including both security and feature updates.
-You will be required to reconnect the plugin to your Constant Contact account after installing version 2.0.0, once it is released.
+Please note: Version 2.0.0 of this plugin is a significant release, including both security and feature updates.
+After updating to version 2.0.0, you will be required to reconnect the plugin to your Constant Contact account & reselect the lists associated with your forms.

 ##Work smarter, not harder.
 The Constant Contact Way
 Create branded emails, build a website, sell online, and make it easy for people to find you—all from one place.